Sample sermon

 02

-Ezra transcribes, summarizes, and extracts key points, topics, and scripture references.
+Ezra summarizes the sermon and extracts key points, topics, and scripture references.

 03